19hours/sg-statutes/Acts/Casino Control Act.md

 (c) to authorise a person described in the notice to comply with a specified requirement of the kind referred to in paragraph (a) or (b);

-(d) to furnish to the Authority any authorities and consents that the Authority directs for the purpose of enabling the Authority to obtain information (including financial and other confidential information) concerning the person and his associates or relations from other persons.
+(d) to furnish to the Authority any authorisations and consents that the Authority directs for the purpose of enabling the Authority to obtain information (including financial and other confidential information) concerning the person and his associates or relations from other persons.

+[Act 36 of 2012 wef 31/01/2013]

 (2) If a requirement made under this section is not complied with, the Authority may refuse to consider the application concerned.